poe-platform/server-bot-quick-start/README.md

 ### HttpRequestBot

-Provides an example of how to access http request information in your bot.
+Provides an example of how to access HTTP request information in your bot.
 To deploy, run `modal deploy http_request_bot.py`

 ### HuggingFaceBot